open-struct-engineer/2DFrame/README.md

 # 2DFrame
-A repository to house various methods associated with 2DFrames in various programing languages for use in Structural Analysis
+A repository to house various methods associated with 2DFrames in various programing languages for use in Structural Analysis.

+Solutions are based on traidional methods such as slope-deflection or moment distriubtion.
+FEM Stiffness Matrix Analysis of 2DFrames will be handled by another repository.

 To-Do Administrative: